JenniferKJackson/jkj46/AguaClara_Interactive_Tutorial.md

 <!--- Fill you answer here. --->

+Hi Jennifer, you're awesome!  -- Zac

+Hi Jennifer, you're doing great!
+Glad to have you on the Subteam -- Ian

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.